Colombian coffee growing axis: Overview

-Weather conditions (8 °C to 24 °C), geographical (Andean Rainforest) and the geological region, determine the production of high quality coffee, with relatively short harvest periods.
+Weather conditions (8 °C to 24 °C), geography (Andean Rainforest) and the geological region, determine the production of high quality coffee, with relatively short harvest periods.
 Farmers in the area have developed techniques for growing, harvesting and processing of grain, and all done "grain by grain", and have retained this form of processing industry despite new techniques of mass agricultural industrialization.

-The famous advertising icon "Juan Valdez", represented by a Paisa farmer wearing a carriel, aguadeño hat and poncho, and accompanied by a mule, has become a triumph of advertising communication.
-Juan Valdez has been considered in United States as the advertising image of greater recall among the inhabitants of that country in the year 2005.
+The advertising icon "Juan Valdez", represented by a Paisa farmer wearing a carriel, aguadeño hat and poncho, and accompanied by a mule, is widely recognized in advertising.
+In a 2005 survey, Juan Valdez was identified as the advertising image with the greatest recall in United States.

 Coffee Cultural Landscape World Heritage Site

 The main line of the economy in the Coffee Cultural Landscape is the production of Coffee.

 Eighteen urban settlements across six sites within the coffee axis and extending southwards into the Valle del Cauca department were inscribed on the UNESCO World Heritage List in 2011 as the Coffee Cultural Landscape.
 These sites are representative of the entire coffee axis, preserving multiple different forms of traditional coffee growing, in addition to the culture of the region and the locations of several unique festivals.
 The World Heritage site is composed of many of the urban centers within the region, including Armenia, Calarcá, Salamina, Pereira, and Riosucio, as well as smaller towns and the surrounding rural coffee farmlands.